The Best Compost Tea Brewer On The Market

-You don’t want to use a hose end sprayer for compost tea because the container is far too small, and also because we mostly want to use it undiluted (i.e. not mixed with more water) in order to get the maximum concentration of beneficial microorganisms on the leaf surfaces.
+It’s preferable NOT to use a hose-end sprayer for compost tea because the container is far too small and because we mostly want to use it undiluted (i.e. not mixed with more water) in order to get the maximum concentration of beneficial microorganisms on the leaf surfaces.

 That’s where a different kind of sprayer comes in – either a backpack sprayer or one that sits on the ground.
-Here are links to 2 of my favorites, sold by a company called Rittenhouse:
+Here are links to 2 of my favorites:

-2. Birchmeier – $230.
-This brand of sprayers can get very expensive, but it’s one of the best on the market, so they don’t leak and break down as much as most other sprayers.
+2. Birchmeier – $250.
+This brand of sprayers can get expensive, but it’s one of the best on the market, so they don’t leak and break down as much as most other sprayers.

-While Solo sprayers are popular among compost tea users, they have a lot of problems when compared to the sprayers from Birchmeier.
+While Solo sprayers are popular among compost tea users, they have more problems when compared to the sprayers from Birchmeier.

 One other method that some people use successfully is to drop a sump pump – wrapped in a mesh bag – down into the tea after it’s done, attach a hose to it, and spray from there.